ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-65.md

 * [DeletionStatus](#deletionstatus) (Annex 5.1 1.2.4) on the DocumentReference

 #### SubmissionSet.Author.AuthorRole
-The required metadata about the AuthorRole of the Author is represented in the DocumentManifest using the extension with the URL [http://fhir.ch/ig/ch-epr-mhealth/StructureDefinition/ch-ext-author-authorrole](StructureDefinition-ch-ext-author-authorrole.html).
+The required metadata about the AuthorRole of the Author is represented in the List for the SubmissionSet using the extension with the URL [http://fhir.ch/ig/ch-epr-mhealth/StructureDefinition/ch-ext-author-authorrole](StructureDefinition-ch-ext-author-authorrole.html).
 The values are definded in the ValueSet [SubmissionSet.Author.AuthorRole](http://fhir.ch/ig/ch-epr-term/ValueSet/SubmissionSet.Author.AuthorRole).

 #### DeletionStatus
 The optional metadata about the DeletionStatus of the document is represented in the DocumentReference using the extension with the URL [http://fhir.ch/ig/ch-epr-mhealth/StructureDefinition/ch-ext-deletionstatus](StructureDefinition-ch-ext-deletionstatus.html).
 The values are defined int the ValueSet [ch-ehealth-valueset-deletionstatus](ValueSet-ch-ehealth-valueset-deletionstatus.html).